Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 Two closely related protocol interfaces are defined: CMAF Ingest (Interface-1) based on fragmented MP4 and DASH/HLS Ingest (Interface-2) based on DASH and HLS.
 Both interfaces use the HTTP POST (or PUT) method to transmit media objects from an ingest source to a receiving entity.
+Smart implementations can implement and support both at the same time.
 These interfaces support carriage of audiovisual media, timed metadata and timed text.
 Examples of workflows using these interfaces are provided.
 In addition, guidelines for synchronization of multiple ingest sources, redundancy and failover are presented.